MrModd/ODROID-C2-Bare-Metal/src/README.md

 be simplyfied at compile time.

-Keep in mind that even if this is a 64bit architecture, as the SoC manual says devices registers are all 32bit long.
-For that reason this iomem
+Keep in mind that even if this is a 64bit architecture, as the SoC manual says peripheral registers are all 32bit long.
+For that reason this iomem uses 32bit variables.

 ### Testing